subinoy/Breast_Cancer_Single-cell/README.md

 Single-cell RNA sequencing provides valuable insights into the diverse cell populations in breast cancer tissues.
 By analyzing this data, we can identify cell subtypes, study gene expression variability, and gain insights into tumor microenvironments that are crucial for developing targeted cancer therapies.
 This repository includes pre-processing, clustering, visualization, and analysis steps for breast cancer scRNA-seq data.

 Repository Structure
-data/: Contains sample data and metadata used in this analysis (or instructions to access large datasets). scripts/: Scripts for data processing, clustering, differential expression analysis, and visualization. notebooks/: Jupyter notebooks detailing each step of the analysis pipeline. results/: Output results such as plots, tables, and processed datasets.
+data: Contains sample data and metadata used in this analysis (or instructions to access large datasets).
+scripts: Scripts for data processing, clustering, differential expression analysis, and visualization.
+notebooks: Jupyter notebooks detailing each step of the analysis pipeline.
+results: Output results such as plots, tables, and processed datasets.

 Key Features
 Data Preprocessing: Scripts for quality control, normalization, and scaling of raw scRNA-seq data.